 Nike Swim Camp at Lewis and Clark College Portland, Oregon

-Lewis & Clark College, nestled on a quiet wooded hillside six miles from downtown Portland, is the perfect setting for the Nike Swim Camp in Oregon.
+Lewis & Clark College, nestled on a quiet wooded hillside six miles from downtown Portland, is the perfect setting for a Nike Swim Camp.
 Campers train daily in the Zehntbauer Swimming Pavilion, an indoor 25-yard x 8-lane pool equipped with a new Daktronics scoreboard and timing system.

 The Nike Swim Camp at Lewis and Clark College is designed to help competitive swimmers improve their stroke technique so they can compete at the next level.
 Upon arrival at camp, campers are placed in groups with other swimmers having similar abilities and goals.
 Our camp staff will do their best to accommodate your needs, keeping in consideration your experience and desire to improve.

 - Stroke technique refinement for competitive swimming